lukeacowan/Complaint_Sentiment_Analysis/README.md

 <img src="wordcloud.png">

 - Account, credit, payment, bank, and loan are the 5 most common words.
-- 2015 is the only year present within the wordcloud despite 5 years worth of data being included in the dataset (December 2011-2016)--leads me to infer 2015 was the year with the most complaints submitted.
+- 2015 is the only year present within the wordcloud despite 5 years worth of data being included in the dataset (December 2011 - November 2016)--leads me to infer 2015 was the year with the most complaints submitted.
 - The majority of words displayed are not overtly or inherently negative.

 2. Which words related to the sentiments of "negative", "anger", and "sadness" appear most often?